GSA/digitalgov.gov/content/posts/2014-10-28-a-picture-is-worth-a-thousand-tokens.md

 ## Technology Stack

-[Elasticsearch](http://www.elasticsearch.org/) is the foundation for both our [Jobs API](http://search.WHATEVER/developer/jobs.html) and our entire in-house analytics system, so it was an easy choice to use as the information retrieval backbone of our image search engine.
-To manage requests and serve up a versioned API, we&#8217;re using a pared-down Rails API called [Grape](http://intridea.github.io/grape/).
+[Elasticsearch]({{< relref "jobs.html) and our entire in-house analytics system, so it was an easy choice to use as the information retrieval backbone of our image search engine.
+To manage requests and serve up a versioned API, we&#8217;re using a pared-down Rails API called [Grape](http://intridea.github.io/grape.md" >}}).
 To parallelize fetching and indexing Flickr and Instagram photos, we&#8217;re using [Sidekiq](http://sidekiq.org/).

 ## The Data